 The bottom line?
 Even if you’re self-employed, you can be reimbursed for lost wages after a car accident.
 A strong legal offense is the key to making sure you get what you deserve.

-Can I Be Reimbursed for Lost Wages if I Was Partly to Blame for the Car Accident?
+Can I Be Reimbursed for Lost Wages if I Was Partly to Blame for the Car Accident in Baltimore, MD?

 Maryland follows a strict contributory negligence rule–one that is relatively unusual, but was upheld as recently as 2013.
 Under that rule, car accident victims lose the right to recover financial compensation entirely if they are even partly to blame for the accident.